Bernice Johnson Reagon: Music

-Reagon claimed that she grew up in a church without a piano, so her early music was a cappella, and her first instruments were her hands and feet, and she explains, "that's the only way I can deal comfortably with creating music."
-When Reagon speaks about her upbringing in the musical culture, she explains that even her early schooling was heavily involved with music, not just the church.
-Reagon says that her teacher would lead the students outside to play games that entailed singing with their hands and feet, as well as their voices.
-There was also competitions among the students, and Reagon won first place as a child when running against the older students reciting Langston Hughes, "I've Known Rivers".
-Reagon is a specialist in African-American oral history, performance and protest traditions.
-She has served as music consultant, producer, composer, and performer on several award-winning film projects, notably PBS television productions such as Eyes on the Prize (1987) (in which she also appeared) and Ken Burns' The Civil War (1990).
-Reagon was also featured in a film, "We Shall Overcome" which was about the song and its placement in the movement, being produced by Ginger Records and made by Henry Hampton, the same creator of Eyes on The Prize.
+Reagon grew up in a church without a piano, so her early music was a cappella, and her first instruments were her hands and feet, and she explained, "that's the only way I can deal comfortably with creating music."
+When Reagon spoke about her upbringing in the musical culture, she explained that even her early schooling was heavily involved with music, not just the church.
+Reagon said that her teacher would lead the students outside to play games that entailed singing with their hands and feet, as well as their voices.
+There were also competitions among the students, and Reagon won first place as a child when running against the older students reciting Langston Hughes' poem "I've Known Rivers".

+Reagon was a specialist in African-American oral history, performance and protest traditions.
+She served as music consultant, producer, composer, and performer on several award-winning film projects, notably PBS television productions such as Eyes on the Prize (1987) (in which she also appeared) and Ken Burns' The Civil War (1990).
+Reagon was also featured in a film, We Shall Overcome, which was about the song and its placement in the movement, being produced by Ginger Records and made by Henry Hampton, the creator of Eyes on The Prize.
 She was the conceptual producer and narrator of the Peabody Award-winning radio series, Wade in the Water, African American Sacred Music Traditions.
-Reagon claimed, "These days, I come as a 'songtalker', one who balances talk and song in the creation of a live performance conversation with those who gather within the sound of my voice."
+Reagon claimed: "These days, I come as a 'songtalker', one who balances talk and song in the creation of a live performance conversation with those who gather within the sound of my voice."

-Reagon joined her first and only gospel choir when she was eleven years old, which was organized by her sister at the Mt.
+Reagon joined her first and only gospel choir when she was 11 years old, which was organized by her sister at the Mt.
 Early Baptist Church.
 She and the choir would listen to the local radio station WGPC to learn black gospel for the choir to recite.
 As a child, the Five Blind Guys was her favorite quartet.
-Reagon states that her role models in terms of music are Harriet Tubman, Sojourner Truth, and Bessie Jones, because they assisted her understanding of traditional singing and the fight for justice.
-She also sees Deacon Reardon as an importance to her work as a historian studying African American sacred worship traditions, and she states that he impacted both her spiritual and musical development.
+Reagon stated that her role models in terms of music are Harriet Tubman, Sojourner Truth, and Bessie Jones, because they assisted her understanding of traditional singing and the fight for justice.
+Reagon also saw as important to her work Deacon Reardon, a historian studying African-American sacred worship traditions, and she stated that he impacted both her spiritual and musical development.